Recruit for the Work and Travel Program

 Yes.
 After arriving to their host organization and validating their program in SEVIS, participants should wait a minimum of 10 days before applying for a Social Security Number in person.
 Participants must ask for a receipt to show that they have applied for a card, which should arrive to them within 6 weeks of application.
 Participants may work and receive pay as long as they have applied for a Social Security Number.

-Are participants exempt from Social Security, Medicare taxes and Unemployment taxes?
+Are participants exempt from Social Security, Medicare taxes, and Unemployment taxes?

 Are participants exempt from paying taxes overall?

 No. Participants are required to pay federal taxes, and state and local taxes if applicable.
-While participants are all university students in their home countries, the IRS does not consider them students while in the U.S. For tax purposes, Summer Work and Travel participants are considered non-resident aliens and must file a tax return.
+While participants are all university students in their home countries, the IRS does not consider them students while in the U.S. For tax purposes, Summer Work Travel participants are considered non-resident aliens and must file a tax return.
 Participants are often eligible for a refund at the end of the fiscal year.